TimTH98/SADX-Russian-Translation/README.md

 * Chao Garden's text
 * NPCs text
 * Textures and some system text
-* Full support of PkR's Dreamcast Conversion Mods (without DLCs)
+* Full support of PkR's Dreamcast Conversion Mods (with DLCs)
 * Support of the Goal Ring Mod